Azure/azureml-assets/README.md

+# Preview
+**Features contained in this repository are in private preview.
+Preview versions are provided without a service level agreement, and they are not recommended for production workloads.
+Certain features might not be supported or might have constrained capabilities.
+For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).**

 # Overview
 This repo is the home for built-in registry assets for Azure Machine Learning.
 The term "assets" currently includes [components](https://docs.microsoft.com/en-us/azure/machine-learning/concept-component) and [environments](https://docs.microsoft.com/en-us/azure/machine-learning/concept-environments).
 For more information on registries, please refer to [their documentation](https://github.com/Azure/azureml-previews/tree/main/previews/registries).